cofad/lessons/README.md

 1. Try to make impossible states unrepresentable
 1. Things that always go together should be an object/record type
+1. consistency >>> perfection
+2. Don't let perfect be the enemy of good

 ## Front-End Checklist